 The Company has classified its cash as fair value through profit and loss.
-The Company's receivables, Quebec exploration tax credits, and due from joint venture option partner are classified as loans and receivables.
-The Company's accounts payable and accrued liabilities and due to related parties are classified as other financial liabilities.
+The Company's receivables are classified as loans and receivables.
+The Company's marketable securities are classified as available for sale.
+The Company's accounts payable and accrued liabilities, loan payable, and due to related parties are classified as other financial liabilities.